bichael-b-biggins/notebook/README.rst

 ICPC Notebook for team -=Bichael B Biggins=-
 ############################################

-This repo contains the Tex and Python source for the ICPC team -=Bichael B Biggins=-
+This repo contains the Tex and Python source for the algorithms notebook for the ICPC team -=Bichael B Biggins=-.

 The only dependencies are pdflatex and Python 3.